conzaytsev/CodonExpressionIndex/README.md

 The provided dataset for E. Coli ATCC 25922 is based on the experimental data by Jacek R. Wiśniewski and Dariusz Rakus (Quantitative analysis of the Escherichia coli proteome, https://doi.org/10.1016/j.dib.2014.08.004).

 ## Installation
+From PyPI:

+    pip install cei

+For the latest development version:

     pip install git+https://github.com/conzaytsev/CodonExpressionIndex.git

 ## Quickstart